A Jewish Argument against the Qur’an.

 https://jewsforjudaism.org/knowledge/articles/almah-virgin-and-parthenos

-I’ll give one example: Believe me, there are many!
+We will give a clear example: Believe us, there are many!

 4-5] The prophet: this fulfillment citation is actually composed of two distinct Old Testament texts, Isaiah 62:11 (Say to daughter Zion) and Zechariah 9:9.
 The ass and the colt are the same animal in the prophecy, mentioned twice in different ways, the common Hebrew literary device of poetic parallelism.
 Matthew takes them as two is one of the reasons why some scholars think that he was a Gentile rather than a Jewish Christian who would presumably not make that mistake (see Introduction).